gabrielfrimodig/MPM-1DL251/README.md

     Suitable for smaller or medium size projects where the requirements are clearly defined and fixed.
 * **Incremental development** \
 ![Incremental](/images/incremental.png "Incremental") \
-*Incremental development* is a process where requirements is divided into various builds.
+*Incremental development* is based on the idea of developing an initial implementa- tion, exposing this to user comment and evolving it through several versions until an adequate system has been developed.
+The process is divided into various builds.
 Cycles are divided up into smaller, more easily managed modules.
 A working version of software is produced during the first module, so you have working software early during the software life cycle. \
+It is better than a waterfall approach for most business, e-commerce, and personal systems.
+Incremental development reflects the way that we solve prob- lems.
+We rarely work out a complete problem solution in advance but move toward a solution in a series of steps, backtracking when we realize that we have made a mistake.\
 **Advantages** – It quickly generate a working software module and is highly flexible (less costly to change scope and requirements).
 Easy to test and debug during a smaller iteration.
 Customer can respond to each built. \
 **Disadvantages** – Needs good planning and design.
 Needs a clear and complete definition of the whole system before it can be broken down and built incrementally.
 Total cost tends to be high.